googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 -   **A reviewer should be assigned if the PR needs to be reviewed by someone in particular.**

-    Otherwise no need to do it, and the current reviewer will do it if your PR is `Ready for review`.
+    Otherwise no need to do it, and the current reviewer will do it if your PR is <mark class="yellow">Ready for review</mark>.

 -   **If the PR was made by a user or non-contributor to the repo, it could be assigned to a team member to take care of it.**

-    Most of the time, the “official” onboarder will have to re-do it because of credentials activating the CI, and general workflow and requirements that are often not respected by non-usual contributors.
+    Most of the time, a team member will have to re-do it because of credentials activating the CI, and general workflow and requirements that are often not respected by non-usual contributors.

 ## Project boards